H-1B Visa Lottery Odds Calculator

 H-1B Lottery Selection Odds

-This estimate uses the simplified assumptions explained above.
+This H-1B estimate uses the simplified assumptions explained above.
 It is best for comparing scenarios and understanding how registration volume changes competitive pressure.

-Optional mini-game: Duplicate Audit
+Optional H-1B mini-game: Duplicate Audit

-Want a faster, more visual feel for why registration volume matters?
+Want a faster, more visual feel for why H-1B registration volume matters?
 This optional mini-game turns the core idea behind the calculator into a quick arcade challenge.
 Your mission is to spot and remove duplicate-looking registration pairs before they reach the lottery drum.
 Every audited pair shrinks the simulated pool and nudges the modeled odds meter upward.
 It does not change your calculator result, but it does make the supply-versus-demand problem feel immediate.

 Quick takeaway: with the cap fixed, a larger registration pool pushes selection odds down.
 The game dramatizes that pressure by making duplicate traffic feel costly in real time.